London and Croydon Railway: Bricklayers Arms Terminus

 By 1843, the L&CR and the SER were becoming concerned about the tolls charged by the L&GR for the use of its line between Corbetts Junction and London Bridge.
 As a result, they jointly constructed a branch from the L&CR at New Cross to a new terminus designed by Lewis Cubitt at Bricklayers Arms, thereby avoiding use of the L&GR.
 From 1844 the SER transferred all of its services to the new terminus, and the L&CR operated services from both termini.
 This arrangement lasted until 1852.

 Epsom extension

 In April 1844 the L&CR directors approved an extension to Epsom, not completed until after the railway became a part of the LB&SCR.

 Deptford Dockyard extension

-In July 1846 an Act of Parliament was passed granting authority for a branch from New Cross to Deptford Dockyard.
+In July 1846 an act of Parliament, the London and Croydon Railway Act 1846 (9 & 10 Vict. c. ccxxxiv), was passed granting authority for a branch from New Cross to Deptford Dockyard.
 This was commenced after the railway became a part of the LB&SCR.